ashot-gimishyan/Deposit-Calculator/README.md

 ### Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

-### License

-This project is licensed under the MIT License.